Vairn/Discworld-Novelette/Occupational_Hazard.md

 The evidence board dominated one wall, covered with photographs, maps, timelines, and the red string that connected everything to everything else in ways that made perfect sense if you understood how police investigations actually worked.
 Captain Carrot had prepared a comprehensive summary of their findings, Cheery had organized her forensic evidence with military precision, and even Nobby had managed to contribute a surprisingly coherent report about the insurance fraud connections, though he kept adjusting his collar in a way that suggested he was still getting used to wearing normal clothes again.

+Constable Reg Shoe sat in the back, taking notes with the methodical attention of someone who understood that paperwork was eternal, even if you weren't.
+As the Watch's only undead officer, he had been following the case with particular interest, especially since it seemed to involve fundamental questions about the nature of death and whether people had the right to remain alive past their scheduled expiration dates.

 "Right then," Vimes said, surveying his assembled officers with the sort of grim satisfaction that came from finally having enough pieces of the puzzle to see the complete picture.
 "I've got some new information about our killer, and about why these particular people were targeted."

 He lit a cigar, using the few seconds of ritual to organize his thoughts.
 What he was about to tell them was going to sound completely mad, but it was also the truth, and his officers deserved to know what they were really dealing with.